SellaRafaeli/sellarafaeli.com/views/blog/burning_man_2019.md

 The reasons being what they may, the results are obvious and undeniable: the best people in the world are drawn to the Bay Area.
 I am Israeli, and it is obvious that the Israelis one finds in SF & around are 'the best' Israelis, in the sense that they are accepting, kind, humble, and less ego-driven.

 (This is a group attribute, and some variance and anomalies still exist.
 Clearly douchebags can be found everywhere, and certainly in tech/entrepreneurship circles.
-Obvserving the mean or mode or the entire distribution, however, will clearly show a noticeable positive edge for [group] in SF vs [same group] in other places.)
+Observing the mean or mode or the entire distribution, however, will clearly show a noticeable positive edge for [group] in SF vs [same group] in other places.)

 Upon observing this trend, it turns out to be the case for other groups as well; not just Israelis.
 The 'Russians' (ex-USSR) folks you meet in SF are the best 'Russians'.
 The White Americans you meet in SF are the best White Americans.
 (These are the socio-ethnic groups I am personally intimately familiar with; it seems to me that other groups follow the same pattern, and I'd love to hear others' impressions on this).